Delirium tremens

-Delirium tremens typically only occurs in people with a high intake of alcohol for more than a month.
-A similar syndrome may occur with benzodiazepine and barbiturate withdrawal.
-Withdrawal from stimulants such as cocaine does not have major medical complications.
-In a person with delirium tremens it is important to rule out other associated problems such as electrolyte abnormalities, pancreatitis, and alcoholic hepatitis.
+Delirium tremens typically occurs only in people with a high intake of alcohol for prolonged periods of time, followed by sharply reduced intake.
+A similar syndrome may occur with benzodiazepine and barbiturate withdrawal, however the term delirium tremens is reserved for alcohol withdrawal.
+In a person with delirium tremens, it is important to rule out other associated problems such as electrolyte abnormalities, pancreatitis, and alcoholic hepatitis.

-Prevention is by treating withdrawal symptoms.
-If delirium tremens occurs, aggressive treatment improves outcomes.
-Treatment in a quiet intensive care unit with sufficient light is often recommended.
-Benzodiazepines are the medication of choice with diazepam, lorazepam, chlordiazepoxide, and oxazepam all commonly used.
-They should be given until a person is lightly sleeping.
-The antipsychotic haloperidol may also be used.
-The vitamin thiamine is recommended.
-Mortality without treatment is between 15% and 40%.
-Currently death occurs in about 1% to 4% of cases.
+Prevention is by treating withdrawal symptoms using similarly acting compounds to taper off the use of the precipitating substance in a controlled fashion.
+If delirium tremens occurs, aggressive treatment with benzodiazepines improves outcomes.
+Treatment in a quiet intensive care unit with sufficient light is often recommended to re-orient the patient.
+Benzodiazepines are the medication of choice with short acting compounds including lorazepam and oxazepam commonly used, which bypass the liver.
+These medications are typically given in response to the patient's symptoms, rather than at regular intervals.
+Nonbenzodiazepines are often used as adjuncts to manage the sleep disturbance associated with condition.
+The antipsychotic haloperidol may also be used in order to combat the overactivity and possible excitotoxicity caused by the withdrawal from a GABA-ergic substance.
+Antipsychotics, however, are not used alone as they may increase the risk of seizure.
+Thiamine (vitamin B1) is recommended to be given intramuscularly, because long-term high alcohol intake and the associated nutritional deficit leads to a thiamine deficiency, which sometimes cannot be rectified by supplement pills alone.

+Mortality without treatment historically has been between 15% and 40%.
+With improvements in treatment over the years, currently death occurs in about 1% to 4% of cases.

 About half of people with alcoholism will develop withdrawal symptoms upon reducing their use.
 Of these, 3% to 5% develop DTs or have seizures.

 The name delirium tremens was first used in 1813; however, the symptoms were well described since the 1700s.
-The word "delirium" is Latin for "going off the furrow," a plowing metaphor.
+The word "delirium" is Latin for "going off the furrow", a plowing metaphor for disordered thinking.
 It is also called the shaking frenzy and Saunders-Sutton syndrome.
-There are numerous nicknames for the condition, including "the DTs" and "seeing pink elephants" (see below).
+There are numerous nicknames for the condition, including "the DTs" and "seeing pink elephants".